YongxinJiang/EC530_pro2/README.md

 4. Then I created a log file for this step.

 Step 3:
-1. I build a queue to process inference requests and build a queue to process Training requests
+1. I built a queue to process inference requests and built a queue to process training requests.
-2. I integrate them into your API which is about DIYML.
+2. I integrated them into your API which is about DIYML.
+3. And I also got the screenshots for docker and the queue unit test.